arunitha99/SIT/README.md

 add the below 2 lines in the head tag.
+Copy the content in a notepad as you cannot see the entire readme.

 <link rel="stylesheet" type="text/css" href="../CSS/layout.css">
 <link rel="stylesheet" type="text/css" href="../CSS/Karnataka.css">